Ask Bonnie to speak at your parenting event, conference, staff development training or consultation for child behavior problems.

 Ever wonder where your child came up with his behavior or those words?
 Does it seem like nothing you do stops the behavior you hate?
 Does her behavior exhaust you?
 Your child is trying to tell you something but doesn’t know how except with behavior.
 When children think that you just don’t get it, their behavior has to get louder and more dramatic to get you to pay attention.
 This workshop will teach you the meaning of Childology and how to shift your perspective on their actions and words so that you can connect instead of react.
 You will learn the steps of Connective Communication so your child learns how to say what she means instead of reacting dramatically and so peace can be restored in your family.

-This can be a 1.5 to 2 hour talk or a 4 hour workshop or professional training.
-Power Point presentation available.
+This can be a 2 hour talk or 4 hour parent workshop or professional training.

 Managing Siblings with Sanity